ZRoncevic/zroncevic.github.io/_posts/2017-01-15-spring-boot-demo-app.md

 ![Spring-Boot-Admin]({{ site.url }}/assets/media/Spring-Boot-Admin.png)

-Code for the Spring boot admin can be found here: https://github.com/ZRoncevic/demo-boot-admin-server
+Code for the Spring boot admin can be found here: [GitHub Repository](https://github.com/ZRoncevic/demo-boot-admin-server)

 When creating the project the important thing is to include web, Eureka discovery and actuator dependencies from Spring plus Codecentric's: